Andrew H. Schapiro: Ambassadorship

 On March 6, 2014, President Obama nominated Schapiro to be U.S. Ambassador to the Czech Republic.
 He was confirmed by the U.S. Senate by a voice vote on July 23, 2014.
 In his first year as ambassador, he visited each of the country's 14 regions.
 Schapiro's 2015 appearance on the popular Jan Kraus talk show drew notice after he sang and played "Jumpin' Jack Flash", by The Rolling Stones, with the house band, at the host's invitation.

-In April 2015, Schapiro suggested in a television interview that it could be "awkward" for Czech President Milos Zeman to go ahead with plans to attend a military parade in Moscow, which other Western leaders were avoiding due to the Ukraine crisis and where Zeman was expected to be the only European head of state on the reviewing stand.
+In April 2015, Schapiro suggested in a television interview that it could be "awkward" for Czech President Milos Zeman to go ahead with plans to attend a military parade in Moscow, which other Western leaders were avoiding due to the Russo-Ukrainian war and where Zeman was expected to be the only European head of state on the reviewing stand.
 President Zeman responded by condemning Schapiro for his comments.
 Zeman's reaction drew criticism from across the Czech political spectrum, and Zeman then decided not to attend the parade.

 Schapiro has emphasized the importance of a strong NATO partnership, and in 2015 traveled to Afghanistan with Czech military commanders to visit Czech and American troops serving together at Bagram Air Base.
 During Schapiro's tenure as ambassador, the US Embassy increased its focus on innovation and entrepreneurship, and initiated a new Ambassador's Fund for Women's Empowerment to assist Czech groups working to deepen the participation of women in business, government and public life.